Collecting failed payments from underserved renters

 Insights

 Stripe charge logic will charge the entire outstanding balance, one invoice at a time, and most delinquent renters have 2 failed invoices.
-The primary payment failure error returned is ‘insufficient funds’.
+The primary payment failure error is ‘insufficient funds’.

 Retry payment/update payment is the the #1 support ticket, with renters calling in trying to use an existing card on file.